4 Security Manager

 - Expand the Security Manager slider and select User management, Groups.

-- Full—Allowed to perform application management options.
+- None—Disables access to application management operations

 Audit Logs